menixator/procella/README.md

 ## Internal Workings
 The internal buffer of the Sender can hold a limited amount of dits/dahs.
-This is to make sure that the value being trasmitted fits into a single byte(less than 256).
+This is to make sure that the value being transmitted fits into a single byte(less than 256).
 If the internal buffer is on the verge going over the limit, the Sender will initiate a transmission forcefully.
 To convert the morse code signal to an integer value, a binary tree representation of the morse code alphabet is used.

-[This](https://upload.wikimedia.org/wikipedia/commons/c/ca/Morse_code_tree3.png) is the binary tree that represents the morse corde standard.
+[This](https://upload.wikimedia.org/wikipedia/commons/c/ca/Morse_code_tree3.png) is the binary tree that represents the morse code standard.
 Each left branch represents a dot and each right branch represents a dash.

-The tree can be flattend according to a Breadth First Traversal.
+The tree can be flattened according to a Breadth First Traversal.
 The exclamation marks represent special characters.

 ```